-Diagnose problems with an air conditioner condenser by following the following steps if it is faulty or does not work as needed.
-However, before troubleshooting make sure that all components in the appliance are clean and free from dust, debris or particles as these easily slows down its operation.
+Diagnose problems with an air conditioner condenser by following the following steps if yours is faulty.
+Before troubleshooting, however, make sure that all components in the appliance are clean and free from dust, debris, and particles as these easily slow down its operation.

 Outdoor Condensing Fan Motor